Zenkoku Jiren: Background

 As political repression against the movement heightened, in early 1921, many anarcho-syndicalists began to turn against collaboration with the Bolsheviks.
-The anti-Bolshevik magazine Rōdōsha (Worker) divided the movement into workers and intellectuals, the latter of which they identified with Bolsheviks, reformists and even pro-collaboration anarchists such as Osugi Sakae.
-Influenced by Alexander Berkman's and Emma Goldman's writings on the Russian Revolution, Osugi himself reevaluated his position on collaboration and came to consider Bolshevism to be state capitalism.
 Conflicts between the anarchist members and reformist leadership of the Sōdōmei also came to a head in May 1921, when the anarchists sought to use International Workers' Day to force a confrontation the police.
 On 4 June 1921, the reformist leadership withdrew the Sōdōmei from the Labour Union Alliance.

-In September 1922, a last attempt was made to establish a national trade union federation, with a conference in Osaka aiming to establish an All-Japan General Federation of Labour Unions (全国労働組合総連合), but the divisions between the anarchists, Bolsheviks and reformists were too deep to reconcile.
-Following the conference, 20 anarchist trade unions – representing engineers, labourers, printers, shipbuilders, telecommunication workers, watchmakers and workers from various other economic sectors – published a manifesto in Rōdō Undō, in which they called on workers to help them establish a decentralised trade union federation.
+In September 1922, a last attempt was made to establish a national trade union federation, with a conference in Osaka aiming to establish an All-Japan General Federation of Labour Unions, but the divisions between the anarchists, Bolsheviks and reformists were too deep to reconcile.
+Following the conference, 20 anarchist trade unions – representing engineers, labourers, printers, shipbuilders, telecommunication workers, watchmakers and workers from various other economic sectors – published a manifesto in which they called on workers to help them establish a decentralised trade union federation.
 Following the 1923 Great Kantō earthquake, military police murdered the anarcho-syndicalist movement's leading organiser Ōsugi Sakae and his partner Itō Noe.